Hurt remains but papal apology salve for Manitoba contingent

 - Play interactive puzzles

-EDMONTON — Emotional, powerful and amazing were some of the words used by Manitoba Indigenous people who travelled to hear Pope Francis deliver an apology for the Roman Catholic Church’s involvement in Canada’s residential school system.
+EDMONTON — Emotional, powerful and amazing were some of the words used by Manitoba Indigenous people who travelled to hear Pope Francis deliver an apology for the Roman Catholic Church’s involvement in Canada’s residential school system.“I felt recognized as a person, a human,” Shahina Franklin said.

 “It felt amazing,” Shania Franklin of Poplar River First Nation said of Monday’s event at the former site of the Ermineskin Indian Residential School in Maskwacis, Alta.